ITler/go-lib/docs/pull_request_template.md

 >
 > - [ ] refer to a valid ticket id in the PR title (if applicable)
 > - [ ] use proper [Angular commit format] for semantic release
-> - [ ] provide a brief summary for the proposed changes here,
+> - [ ] provide a brief summary for the proposed changes below
->       to a failing service

 ## Summary